filimon-danopoulos/filimon-danopoulos.github.io/released/2014-11-22_Metasploitable-2-part-four.md

 <!--hacking, metasploit, telnet-->
 # Back to basics

-This is the fourth part of my series about hacking a Metasplitable VM.
+This is the fourth part of my series about hacking a Metasploitable 2 VM.
 You can find the previous posts here:

 * [Part one](http://filimon-danopoulos.github.io/posts/2014-11-12_Metasploitable-2-part-one.html)
 * [Part two](http://filimon-danopoulos.github.io/posts/2014-11-15_Metasploitable-2-part-two.html)